 A discussion with the doctor or nurse will help you to work out which treatment options are best and safest for you.

 You can choose to wait and see what will happen.
-Health professionals refer to this is as expectant management.
+This is called 'expectant management'.
 If nothing is done, sooner or later the pregnancy tissue will pass naturally.
-If it is an incomplete miscarriage it will often happen within days, but for a missed miscarriage it might take as long as three to four weeks.
+If it is an incomplete miscarriage (where some but not all pregnancy tissue has passed) it will often happen within days, but for a missed miscarriage (where the fetus or embryo has stopped growing but no tissue has passed) it might take as long as three to four weeks.

 While you are waiting you may have some spotting or bleeding, much like a period.
 When the pregnancy tissue passes, you are likely to have heavier bleeding with crampy, period-like pains.
-You can use sanitary pads and take pain relieving tablets, such as paracetamol (with or without codeine).
+You can use sanitary pads and take pain relieving tablets, such as paracetamol.

 If the tissue does not pass naturally or you have signs of infection, the doctor will recommend a dilatation and curettage (D&C).
 You and the doctor can discuss and decide the preferred option for you.